-Trump rejects impeachment charges in legal, political defense
+Trump lawyers call for immediate acquittal in legal, political defense

 Democrats say Trump abused his power by withholding U.S. military assistance to Ukraine as part of a pressure campaign and obstructed Congress by refusing to hand over documents and barring administration officials from testifying, even when subpoenaed by House investigators.

-Trump’s defense boiled down to the argument that neither charge constituted a crime or impeachable offense and that he was within his rights as president to make decisions about foreign policy and what information to give Congress.
+Trump’s defense argued neither charge constituted a crime or impeachable offense, that he was within his rights as president to make decisions about foreign policy and what information to give Congress, and that the House pursued a flawed and one-sided process before impeaching him on Dec.
+18.

 “House Democrats settled on two flimsy Articles of Impeachment that allege no crime or violation of law whatsoever - much less “high Crimes and Misdemeanors,” as required by the Constitution,” it said.
 “They do not remotely approach the constitutional threshold for removing a President from office.”

-The executive summary asserted that the House Democrats’ “novel theory of ‘abuse of power’” was not an impeachable offense and supplanted the Constitutional standard of “Treason, Bribery, or other high Crimes and Misdemeanors.”
+The memo’s executive summary asserted that the House Democrats’ “novel theory of ‘abuse of power’” was not an impeachable offense and supplanted the Constitutional standard of “Treason, Bribery, or other high Crimes and Misdemeanors.”

 It rejected the obstruction of Congress charge as “frivolous and dangerous,” saying the president exercised his legal rights by resisting congressional demands for information, also known as subpoenas.